-Exploring the literature that inspired Michael Palin and Terry Jones's Ripping Yarns.
+The literature that inspired Michael Palin and Terry Jones's Ripping Yarns TV series.
 (R)

 Documentary which follows students at Britain's Academy of Contemporary Music.
 (R)

 Can a unique friendship between two men end the killings in the Central African Republic?